w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/descriptive-transcripts.md

 status: developing
 ---

-A :term[descriptive transcript] is available for audio or visual content in media
+A :term[descriptive transcript] is available for audio or visual content in media.